 In 2020, the historic Tideda script was updated into Hilltop Manager software.
-This software has increased accuracy as it 'stores' the entire number, rather than rounding to a whole number.
-This will be the procedure for future updates, and has resulted in differences due to rounding for the 2020 update.
+This has resulted in differences due to rounding for the 2020 update.
+Using Hilltop is now the standard practise moving forward for the HMD update.

-Following an extensive revision of the TPD simulation (Henderson, 1996) to incorporate minimum flow rules at Te Maire on the Whanganui River, Turangi and Poutu Intake on the Tongariro River, and different rules about spill at Rangipo Intake and flows at Waikato Falls, site 92790 was created for Taupo, Tokaanu and Rangipo Inflows.
+Following an extensive revision of the TPD simulation (Henderson, 1996) to incorporate minimum flow rules at Te Maire on the Whanganui River, Turangi and Poutu Intake on the Tongariro River, and different rules about spill at Rangipo Intake and flows at Waikato Falls, site 92790 was created for Taupō, Tokaanu and Rangipo Inflows.
 Several logical errors in the previous simulation (pre-1996) were also corrected.
 Consequences of the changes introduced were:

-- 2.5m3/s increase in Taupo inflows;
+- 2.5m3/s increase in Taupō inflows;

 - 6.2m3/s increase in Rangipo flows;

 - 2.1m3/s decrease in Tokaanu flows; and

 - 1.2m3/s increase in Western Diversion flows.

-Using the derived Taupo Natural Inflow series from the Total Inflow series, this dataset simulates the flow series at various rivers, canals and reservoirs within the TPD scheme using non-linear correlations, incorporating the change in infrastructure constraints to model the inflows back to 1932.
-It uses two scripts; TAUPOFUN.SIM and TAUPOTPD.SIM which detail the inputs and various rules of the simulation.
-This simulation therefore supersedes site 22790 as it optimises the flow regime, and uses the consents following the 1992 Waikato consent hearing.
+Using the derived Taupō Natural Inflow series from the Total Inflow series, this dataset simulates the flow series at various rivers, canals and reservoirs within the TPD scheme using non-linear correlations, incorporating the change in infrastructure constraints to model the inflows back to

+1931.
+It used two scripts that have now been converted into Hilltop as of 2022; TAUPŌFUN.SIM and TAUPŌTPD.SIM which detail the inputs and various rules of the simulation.
+This simulation therefore supersedes site 22790 as it optimises the flow regime and uses the consents following the 1992 Waikato consent hearing.

-From 1 December 2004 further consent conditions were introduced, which required increased releases to the Whanganui River from the Western Diversions, and therefore a reduction in flows diverted to Lake Taupo.
-Following a detailed review (Opus, 2016), a new simulation and site was created using the operational Taupo Inflow series.
-This dataset, site 72790, more accurately incorporates the observed changes of Tongariro Power Development Foreign Inflows (TPD Inflows) into Lake Taupo than site 92790.
+From 1 December 2004 further consent conditions were introduced, which required increased releases to the Whanganui River from the Western Diversions, and therefore a reduction in flows diverted to Lake Taupō.
+Following a detailed review (Opus, 2016), a new simulation and site was created using the operational Taupō Inflow series.
+This dataset, site 72790, more accurately incorporates the observed changes of Tongariro Power Development Foreign Inflows (TPD Inflows) into Lake Taupō than site 92790.
 Therefore, site 92790 is superseded by site 72790 to represent the present-day infrastructure back calculated to 1932.